when do babies get easier, when does it get easier with a baby, when do newborns get easier

 3. Build your village of mums

-Like I said earlier, we’re not meant to do this alone.
+Like I said earlier, you’re not meant to do this alone.

-I talk more about how in the post It takes a village – how you can build your own mum community.
+I share the how in the post It takes a village – how you can build your own mum community.

 4. Get outside every day – even if only for a few minutes